OSE3Sandbox/openshiftv3-workshop/ops4-multitenant.md

 To join the projects at the network level, use the following command:

-* oadm pod-network join-projects --to ss-user01 frontend-user01
+* oc adm pod-network join-projects --to ss-user01 frontend-user01

 After executing that command, the two projects should be on the same network VNID: